THE VOLGA GERMANS IN PORTLAND

 Conrad Bauer's children at his funeral.
 Back row from left to right: Beth, Pauline, Clara, Freda, Louise.
 Front row from left to right: John, Leo and Al. Photograph courtesy of Shanna Minarik.

-Katherine and Conrad lived at 425 Fremont in 1930 and he was working as a "section man" for a steam railroad.
-By 1940, Katherine and Conrad were living at 6827 SE Mall Street.
+Katherine and Conrad lived at 425 Fremont in 1930, and he was working as a "section man" for a steam railroad.
+By 1940, Katherine and Conrad were residing at 6827 SE Mall Street.

 Katherine lived a long life and died in Portland on October 9, 1953.